jimshowalter/architecture-enforcer/README.md

 By default, the unresolved-types output file name is "unresolved_types.txt", and the illegal-references output file name is "illegal_references.txt".
 These can be overridden with the -U and -I options, respectively.

-If -R is specified, all references (not just illegal references) are written to the specified file.
+If -A is specified, all references (not just illegal references) are written to the specified file.

 References are written in a format designed to be easy to machine read: